peter88213/novxlib-docs/source/birthdate.rst

 .. admonition:: <BirthDate>

    Purpose
-      Defines the birth date of the character.
+      Defines the birth date of a character.

    Content
       - Plain Text